Ghamster0/dcind/README.md

 Get the newest docker binary package from [here](https://download.docker.com/linux/static/stable/)

-Unzip and copy the file 'docker' to here
+Unzip and copy the file 'docker' to current dir

 Update the Dockerfile, replace the docker version in COPY command to your version